jayezhou/code-examples/fev/README.md

+Notice:
-Notice: After installation, you may be needed to change src\utils\http\axios\index.ts file to satisfy your reqirement or your API fields compliant with Vben Admin default!
+1、After installation, you may be needed to change src\utils\http\axios\index.ts file to satisfy your reqirement or your API fields compliant with Vben Admin default!
+2、If  "husky - .git can't be found" happened, need to execute "git  init".

 <div align="center"> <a href="https://github.com/anncwb/vue-vben-admin"> <img alt="VbenAdmin Logo" width="200" height="200" src="https://anncwb.github.io/anncwb/images/logo.png"> </a> <br> <br>